bldl/emplace-spidermonkey/README.md

    4aii.
 Return e.[[Value]].
    ```

-   Now that we have updated the map, the updated value should be returned.
+   Now that we have updated the `Map`, the updated value should be returned.
    **return the var `updated`.**

    <details>